bool3max/bhashmap/README.md

 bhm_set(BHashMap *map, const void *key, const size_t keylen, const void *data);
 ```

+Insert a new key-value pair into the map, or update the associated value of an existing key.
-Insert a new key-value pair into the map.
-A copy of the key is made and stored internally.
+When a new key-value pair is inerted, a copy of the key is made and stored internally.

 Returns `true` on success, and `false` on failure.